rextechs/AzureIoTBootcamp/Day3-HOL2.md

   > [!TIP]
   > You can also pre-configure Module Twin `desired` setting in the Deployment Manifest

-## Step 1 : Prepare Azure IoT Hub
+## Step 1 : Azure IoT Hub

-Using the Windows 10 DevEnv, create an IoT Hub if you do not have one.
+Using the **Windows 10 DevEnv**, create an IoT Hub if you do not have one.

 > [!TIP]
 > Pick your favorite tool to create a new IoT Hub